blockqueue/mailer/apps/mailer/README.md

 2. Create `/data/config/config.yaml` and `/data/templates/` directory structure

-3. Set environment variables (see above)
+3. Set environment variables (optional - only set the variables you reference in your `config.yaml` file)

 4. Run the server: